River Trent, west of Scunthorpe, North Lincolnshire, UK

 This bridge replaced the adjacent rail-only swing bridge of 1866 , both built by the Great Central Railway.
 It has three main spans and two approach spans.
 The total distance between abutments is 548ft.

-The western main span is the one that lifts.
+The eastern main span is the one that lifts.
 It features a Scherzer bascule that rolls and rotates on its counterbalanced end at the same time.
 It was originally powered by batteries charged by petrol-driven generators, though later by mains electricity.

 The bascule was fixed in position in 1960, when the bridge was widened and the headroom increased, so the bridge no long lifts.